12 Tasty Cointreau Substitutes to Try in 2025

 2. Triple Sec

+Can you substitute Cointreau with triple sec?
+Yes!
 Triple sec is a clear, orange-flavored liqueur commonly used as a substitution for Cointreau in cocktails and baking.
-With its slightly less sweet and lower alcohol content, triple sec is an easily available and affordable alternative to Cointreau.
+With a taste that’s slightly less sweet plus a lower alcohol content, triple sec is an easily available and cheaper substitute for Cointreau.

 TOP TIP: Triple sec and Curaçao are types of orange liqueur that can be made by many different brands, while Cointreau and Grand Marnier are proprietary blends.